exploratoria/exploratoria.github.io/ideas.md

 * Virtual Bucky Balls showing magnetic attractions in real time with and without gravity

 * Rubik's cube with interaction and minimal solution

+* Interactive mixing of sinusoidal waves with audio output